Bullrun (decryption program): Methods

 By 2010, the leaked documents state that the NSA had developed "groundbreaking capabilities" against encrypted Internet traffic.
 A GCHQ document warned however "These capabilities are among the SIGINT community's most fragile, and the inadvertent disclosure of the simple 'fact of' could alert the adversary and result in immediate loss of the capability."
-Another internal document stated that "there will be NO 'need to know.'"
+The document later states that "there will be NO 'need to know.'"
 Several experts, including Bruce Schneier and Christopher Soghoian, had speculated that a successful attack against RC4, an encryption algorithm used in at least 50 percent of all SSL/TLS traffic at the time, was a plausible avenue, given several publicly known weaknesses of RC4.
 Others have speculated that NSA has gained ability to crack 1024-bit RSA/DH keys.
 RC4 has since been prohibited for all versions of TLS by RFC 7465 in 2015, due to the RC4 attacks weakening or breaking RC4 used in SSL/TLS.